chelsea-codes/chelsea-sunrise/source/index.md

 I feel most inspired while building solutions that give any human tools to create a fulfilling and successful life - *however they define it*.

-As a team member, I strive to be an encouraging presence and help create an environment where everyone, regardless of title, can share their ideas without judgement.
+As a team member, I strive to be an encouraging presence and help create an environment where everyone, regardless of title or experience, can share their ideas without judgement.

 ## Beyond Developer